Answers To Frequently Asked Questions About Criminal Defense

 In short, not necessarily.
 DWI/ DUI are very specific charges that require and in-depth understanding of local ordinances and drunk driving laws.
 Because I understand the negative and long-lasting implications of a drunk driving charge I take your case seriously and give it the time and attention it deserves.
 Even if it is your first DUI/DWI or drunk driving charge, the way your traffic tickets are handled, as well as your Administrative Suspension or Refusal Hearing is handled, has a long lasting impact.

-2. Does law enforcement have access to my computer’s “cloud”?
+Does law enforcement have access to my computer’s “cloud?”

 Yes.
 While cloud computing is meant to help the consumer and make life easier it also means your searches and storage are less secure.
 Any information or data shared online whether through cloud computing or another storage sharing system can be easily lost or taken by a stranger.
 There is never 100% security when it comes to the Internet and all of the round-about ways to gain access to information.

 Yes.
-Aiming a laser pointer at an aircraft is against the law:
+According to Title 18 of the United States Code, aiming a laser pointer at an aircraft is against the law:

 (a) OFFENSE: whoever knowingly aims the beam of a laser pointer at an aircraft in the special aircraft jurisdiction of the United States, or at the flight path of such an aircraft, shall be fined under this title or imprisoned not more than 5 years, or both.

 In Kansas City, Missouri Municipal Court, if the aircraft happens to be a police helicopter, a defendant will most likely get charged with assaulting a police officer – since Kansas City, Missouri City Ordinances, nor the Missouri State Statutes, have a separate violation for illegally pointing a laser beam at an aircraft.
 If you have been charged with a crime related to pointing a laser at a police vehicle or aircraft, speak with an attorney who handles these cases.